 Himanshu Grover is an Assistant Professor in the Department of Urban Design and Planning at the University of Washington.
 His research focuses primarily on the fields of disaster and emergency management (DEM), and community resilience.
 He has authored and co-authored more than 20 articles and book chapters in these fields, contributed to the development of graduate and undergraduate coursework, received state and federal funding, and presently co-leads a national level research center focusing of hazard mitigation and disaster prevention.

 Assistant Professor, Department of Urban Design and Planning, University of Washington, USA

-Tanveer Islam is an Assistant Professor in the Department of Emergency Management at Jacksonville State University, where he teaches hazard mitigation, community resilience and GIS courses.
+Tanveer Islam is an Associate Professor and Chair of the Department of Emergency Management at Jacksonville State University, where he teaches hazard mitigation, community resilience and GIS courses.
 He received a PhD in land use planning from Texas Tech University and did postdoctoral research at Texas A&M marine branch in Galveston and at the National Oceanic and Atmospheric Administration's (NOAA) Environmental Cooperative Science Center.
 He is also a certified floodplain manager.

 Associate Professor and Chair, Department of Emergency Management, Jacksonville State University, AL, USA